adobe/react-spectrum/README.md

 ```
 #### Clocks
 We are attempting to make more use of the mocked out clock to improve run time of tests and remove our dependency on the clock.
+This also decouples our tests from our implementation.
+Things like requestAnimationFrame no longer need to be explicitly waited for in the tests.
+Mocking the clock in this fashion can turn an async test into a synchronous test increasing readability and maintainability.
 Since components are being opted into this, this needs to be added to any test suite that wants to migrate over:
 mocking of the clock object
 ```js